jarvisteach/appJar/docs/mkdocs/docs/pythonWidgetGrouping.md

 ```
 #### Start/Stop Tabbed Frames
 * `.startTabbedFrame(name)` & `.stopTabbedFrame()`
-    Used to start & stop the a *TabbedFrame*, with the specified name.
+    Used to start & stop a *TabbedFrame*, with the specified name.

 * `.startTab(name)` & `.stopTab()`
     Used to start and stop each of the tabs in the *TabbedFrame*.